martin-welss/wildfly-git-install/README.txt

 ./bin/standalone.sh --debug --server-config=standalone-full.xml -P=$HOME/system.properties

-To adjust JVM options like h max heapspace -Xmx etc., just set $JAVA_OPTS accordingly in your environment.
+To adjust JVM options like max heapspace -Xmx just set $JAVA_OPTS accordingly in your environment.

 IMPORTANT:
 Using jboss-cli for deployment adds the deployment to the respective configuration file (e.g. standalone-full.xml), so